 Brown Wood Owl visited the reception area one night and allowed perfect views, and we enjoyed fantastic views of Buffy Fish Owl another evening.

 Bornean Orangutan was seen a couple of times in this area – once from the canopy walkway.

 Day 12, 9 September.
 Final morning of birding in the Danum Valley and flight home

 What a morning this proved to be!
 We walked up a trail to try and find Blue-banded Pitta (only one person saw it, even though two pittas gradually approached us quite closely – judging from their calls – but remained hidden).
 The consolation prize was great views of an even-less-often-seen bird, the beautiful Chestnut-capped Thrush.
-Crested Jay also entertained us at the pitta site.
+Crested Jay (Shrikejay) also entertained us at the pitta site.
 Purple-naped Sunbird put in a brief appearance, but Chestnut-backed Scimitar Babbler sadly remained invisible even though it vocalized a lot not far from us.

 We found several other truly star birds this morning, including two Bornean Blue Flycatchers and a male Banded Kingfisher.
 We also encountered a beautiful male Diard’s Trogon on the way up the hill to the pitta site.
 Bar-bellied Cuckooshrike also showed well at one point.
 We also had great views of another Black-throated Wren-Babbler when we walked up the trail, and Short-tailed Babbler was new for our list.
 The extremely noisy Bornean Gibbon was also sighted a couple of times.